By: Brett Shainfeld

 Myth #4: The Arbitration Process Means I Don’t Need An Attorney

-Which brings us to our last tip: find a qualified lemon law expert like Shainfeld Law to represent your case.
+This brings us to our last tip: find a qualified lemon law expert like Shainfeld Law to represent your case.
 As mentioned already, California lemon law places the burden of cost on the manufacturer should your case win in arbitration, and many end their cases owing nothing in legal fees.
 For quality representation and a swift, victorious process, reach out to Shainfeld Law and inquire about your lemon law case today!